 The bill S. 601 aims to amend several sections of the South Carolina Code of Laws related to trespassing.
-It specifies that enclosing land with a fence constitutes adequate posting of notice against trespassing.
-Additionally, it clarifies that it is unlawful for any person to enter a dwelling house without authorization, invitation, or legal cause.
-The bill also outlines penalties for trespassing, including fines and imprisonment for repeat offenders.
+It specifies that enclosing land with a fence constitutes adequate posting of notice against trespassing, thereby simplifying the requirements for landowners.
+Additionally, the bill makes it unlawful for any person to enter a dwelling house without authorization, invitation, or legal cause, and it establishes penalties for violations, including fines and potential imprisonment.

-Furthermore, the bill amends Section 16-11-640 to prohibit individuals who are not occupants, owners, or invitees from entering private property enclosed by walls or fences, particularly during the hours of 6 PM to 6 AM.
+Furthermore, the bill prohibits individuals who are not occupants, owners, or invitees from entering private property that is enclosed by walls or fences, particularly during the hours of 6 PM to 6 AM.
 Exceptions are made for justifiable emergency entries and properties that lack visible signs prohibiting trespass.
-The penalties for violations include fines and potential imprisonment, reinforcing the seriousness of trespassing offenses in South Carolina.
+The penalties for violating this provision include fines and imprisonment, reinforcing the seriousness of trespassing offenses.
+The act will take effect upon approval by the Governor.

 Statutes affected: